jackhumbert/fardriver-controllers/MANUAL.md

 ## 6.2 One Line Parameter

-One line through the display pay attention to the pin not to be wrong: 12 tubes below the general choice of 18 pins one line through, individual driver sharing configuration with 13 pins one line through the NS series of 18 tubes and above the same as the 12 tubes.
-18 tubes above the old version of the controller is generally 9 pins one line through.
+When displaying the one-line communication, please be careful not to use the wrong pins.: For devices with less than 12 tubes, the 18-pin one-line connection is generally used.
+For configurations shared by individual drivers, the 13-pin one-line connection is used.
+NS series controllers with more than 18 tubes are the same as 12 tubes.
+Old version controllers with more than 18 tubes generally use 9-pin one-wire.

 ### 6.2.1 Step length